Euphrates Dam: Characteristics of the dam and the reservoir

 The Tabqa dam is located on a spot where rocky outcrops on each side of the Euphrates Valley are less than 5 km apart.
 The dam is an earth-fill dam that is 4.5 km long, 60 m high from the riverbed (307 m above sea-level), 512 m wide at its base and 19 m at the top.
 The hydroelectric power station is located on the southern end of the dam and contains eight Kaplan turbines.
 The turbines' rotation speed is 125 RPM, and they can potentially generate 103 MW each.
-Lake Assad is 80 km long and on average 8 km wide.
+Euphrates Lake is 80 km long and on average 8 km wide.
 The reservoir can potentially hold 11.7 km3 of water, at which size its surface area would be 610 km2.
 Annual evaporation is 1.3 km3 due to the high average summer temperature in northern Syria.
-This is high compared to reservoirs upstream from Lake Assad.
+This is high compared to reservoirs upstream from Euphrates Lake.
 For example, the evaporation at Keban Dam Lake is 0.48 km3 per year at roughly the same surface area.

-Neither the Tabqa Dam nor Lake Assad is currently used to its full economic potential.
+Neither the Tabqa Dam nor Euphrates Lake is currently used to its full economic potential.
 Although the lake can potentially hold 11.7 km3, actual capacity is 9.6 km3, with a surface area of 447 km2.
-The proposed irrigation scheme suffered from a number of problems, including the high gypsum content in the reclaimed soils around Lake Assad, soil salinization, the collapse of canals that distributed the water from Lake Assad, and the unwillingness of farmers to resettle in the reclaimed areas.
-As a result, only 60000 ha were irrigated from Lake Assad in 1984.
+The proposed irrigation scheme suffered from a number of problems, including the high gypsum content in the reclaimed soils around Euphrates Lake, soil salinization, the collapse of canals that distributed the water from Euphrates Lake, and the unwillingness of farmers to resettle in the reclaimed areas.
+As a result, only 60000 ha were irrigated from Euphrates Lake in 1984.
 In 2000, the irrigated surface had risen to 124000 ha, which is 19 percent of the projected 640000 ha.
 Due to lower than expected water flow from Turkey, as well as lack of maintenance, the dam generates only 150 MW instead of 800 MW.
-Lake Assad is the most important source of drinking water to Aleppo, providing the city through a pipeline with 0.08 km3 of drinking water per year.
+Euphrates Lake is the most important source of drinking water to Aleppo, providing the city through a pipeline with 0.08 km3 of drinking water per year.
 The lake also supports a fishing industry.